-This blog post will show you the Florida Keys as you follow our drive from Miami to Key West, in fact a very scenic drive along Caribbean islands.
+This post lets you follow our drive from Miami to Key West along the Florida Keys.
+It’s a drive along Caribbean islands.

 The Florida Keys are a 112 mile long chain of tropical islands.
 The chain begins at the bottom of Florida’s mainland and ends at Key West, after innumerable islands connected by bridges.

-The single islands are called keys and in all there are 800 of them.
+The single islands are called keys and the whole chain contains 800 of them.

 Miami to Key West drive, a beach